jboss-fuse/fuse-karaf/quickstarts/beginner/camel-errorhandler/README.md

 For more information see:

 * http://www.enterpriseintegrationpatterns.com/DeadLetterChannel.html for the Dead Letter Channel EIP
-* https://access.redhat.com/documentation/red-hat-jboss-fuse for more information about using JBoss Fuse
+* https://access.redhat.com/documentation/red-hat-jboss-fuse for more information about using Red Hat Fuse

 System requirements